theNewDynamic/oregonsadventurecoast.com/content/blog/2017-10-25-storm-watching-on-the-oregon-coast.md

 ---
 title: It's Storm Watching  Season on Oregon's Adventure Coast!
-date: 2017-10-25T15:58:04.000Z
+date: 2017-10-25T15:58:04.000+00:00
-description: >+
-  October is here and that means "storm watching season" is upon us!
-The massive waves (some reaching up to 120 feet high!) resulting from Pacific storms that rage during the fall and winter months put on quite a show.
+description: "October is here and that means \"storm watching season\" is upon us!
+  \ The massive waves (some reaching up to 120 feet high!) resulting from Pacific storms that rage during the fall and winter months put on quite a show.
 One could spend hours gazing at the Pacific Ocean’s majestic fury and it's dramatic waves.
-It's a little-known secret that some of the best storm watching spots on the Oregon Coast are right in our backyard!
+  It's a little-known secret that some of the best storm watching spots on the Oregon Coast are right in our backyard!\n\n"
 tags:
 - Beaches
 - Charleston
 - Coast
 - Coos Bay
 - North Bend
 - Oregon
 - Oregon Coast Storm Watching
 - recreation
 - Shore Acres State Park
 - storm watching
 categories:
 - Miscellaneous
-image: /img/10-25-17-storm-watch-season.jpg
+image: "/img/10-25-17-storm-watch-season.jpg"
+new_categories:
+- Outdoor Adventures
+- Oregon's Adventure Coast News & Info

 ---
 October is here and that means "<a href="http://www.oregonsadventurecoast.com/featured-adventures/stormwatching/">storm watching </a>season" is upon us!
 The massive waves (some reaching up to 120 feet high!) resulting from Pacific storms that rage during the fall and winter months put on quite a show.
 One could spend hours gazing at the Pacific Ocean’s majestic fury and it's dramatic waves.
 It's a little-known secret that some of the best storm watching spots on the Oregon Coast are right in our backyard!